Getting Ready for Your Photos

 Let's be honest: you are doing this for your mom.
 She's going to want to see you dressed nicely, your hair neat and tidy, and of course you have to shave or trim your beard otherwise you'll be sent for a do-over.
 Nobody wants that!

-Your hands show in a few photos, so a nice watch or cufflinks won't be wasted.
+Your hands show in a few photos, so a nice watch, ring or cufflinks won't be wasted.
 Other than that - you're set!

 TIPS FOR GIRLS: